What are the schools in Granada like?

 When we asked about the schools in Granada, they said...

 "Granada is home to a number of excellent international and bilingual schools.
 The American Nicaraguan School (ANS) is a private, non-profit, co-educational day school offering an American-style education to students from pre-kindergarten through grade 12.
 ANS is accredited by the Southern Association of Colleges and Schools (SACS) and the Nicaraguan Ministry of Education.
 The school offers a rigorous academic program, with a strong emphasis on English language instruction, as well as Spanish, French, and Mandarin Chinese.
 The Granada International School (GIS) is a private, bilingual school offering an international curriculum to students from pre-kindergarten through grade 12.
 GIS is accredited by the Nicaraguan Ministry of Education and offers a comprehensive academic program, with a strong emphasis on Spanish language instruction, as well as English, French, and Mandarin Chinese.
 The Granada Bilingual School (GBS) is a private, bilingual school offering an international curriculum to students from pre-kindergarten through grade 12.
 GBS is accredited by the Nicaraguan Ministry of Education and offers a comprehensive academic program, with a strong emphasis on Spanish language instruction, as well as English, French, and Mandarin Chinese.
 The Granada International School of Languages (GISL) is a private, bilingual school offering an international curriculum to students from pre-kindergarten through grade 12.
 GISL is accredited by the Nicaraguan Ministry of Education and offers a comprehensive academic program, with a strong emphasis on Spanish language instruction, as well as English, French, and Mandarin Chinese.
 The Granada International School of the Arts (GISA) is a private, bilingual school offering an international curriculum to students from pre-kindergarten through grade 12.
-GISA is accredited by the Nicaraguan Ministry of Education and offers a comprehensive academic program, with a strong emphasis on Spanish language instruction, as well as English, French, and Mandarin Chinese," said one parent with children at in Granada.
+GISA is accredited by the Nicaraguan Ministry of Education and offers a comprehensive academic program, with a strong emphasis on Spanish language instruction, as well as English, French, and Mandarin Chinese," remarked one parent with kids at in Granada.

 Other Questions: